iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 3. I must resolve the tension that paid client work brings to my own aspirations of what being a successful small business owner looks like.
 This means no longer accepting paid client work because I *have* to — client work must make sense for the company's expertise and products.
 If a piece of client work doesn't suit the company's strengths or make the company stronger, it shouldn't be accepted.
 If I can't do this within six months, I need to throw in the towel and shut down the company.

 Greyscale gives way to complete darkness as the road narrows and gets even twistier.
 Together, we come to a conclusion that's as clear as the stars above — in order to move forward, I have to let go of the identity I've held for myself for nearly twenty years, and learn to change how I define my own self-worth.
 To let go of what previously defined whether I'd done a good job or not.
-To somehow *not* take is personally when my best programming work doesn't result in commercial success.
+To somehow *not* take it personally when my best programming work doesn't result in commercial success.
 On top of all that, I needed to figure out how to allow the company to survive without selling half of its time to external clients within six months.

 The Herculean nature of my "way out" probably should have crushed my spirits even more.
 However, simply finding an answer was such a breakthrough that it felt like half the challenge was already overcome.